kvarak/dnd/docs/_Classes/sorcerer.md

 | 5 | You can always hear the distant sound of Pandemonium's winds, no matter where you are.
 | 6 | In enclosed spaces, you sometimes hear cries for help close by.
 If you ignore them, they become more and more disturbing.

 ### Afflicted Affinity
-Starting when you choose this origin at 1st level, your connection to Pandemonium can allow you to identify the insane and the influenced.
-You can use an ***action*** to examine a creature you can see and determine if it is charmed, possessed, or under any other effect that would alter its personality or actions, and whether the effect is planar in nature.
+Your connection to Pandemonium allows you to identify the insane and the influenced.
+You can use an ***action*** to examine a creature and determine if it is charmed, possessed or under any other effect that would alter its personality or actions, and whether the effect is planar in nature.
 You don't identify the exact type of effect - for example, if a creature was under the effect of a geas spell, you would only know the creature was charmed.

 <div class="infoarea" markdown="1">

 #### Pandemonium: Inescapable Insanity
 No other plane in existence - not the Nine Hells, nor the Abyss or Hades - embodies madness and futility more than the Windswept Depths of Pandemonium.
 Roaring winds scream through endless dark tunnels like the wail of tormented souls, grinding even the most stalwart down into insane, listless wrecks.
 Those resilient or resourceful enough to survive find no solace in this victory; one can wander the tunnels for weeks to find no other living soul, and portals are even rarer.
 For most travelers, the only escape is death.
 </div>

 ### Gale of Madness
-Also at 1st level, you can make a creature hear and feel Pandemonium's howling winds in its mind when you use your magic.
-Once on each of your turns when you cast a sorcerer spell of 1st-level or higher, you can choose a creature you can see within 30 feet of you.
+You can make a creature hear and feel Pandemonium's howling winds in its mind when you use your magic.
+Once on each of your turns when you cast a sorcerer spell of 1st-level or higher, you can choose a creature within 30 ft.
 That creature must make a Wisdom saving throw.
 On a failed save, it becomes deafened and frightened of you until the start of your next turn, panic stricken by the overwhelming assault on its senses.

 After being targeted by this effect, a creature is immune to it until 24 hours have passed.

 ### Twisted Perspective
-At 6th level, you can alter a creature's perception of reality before it strikes, turning your enemies against each other.
-When a creature you can see within 60 feet of you makes an attack, you can use your ***reaction*** and spend 2 sorcery points to divert the attack.
+You can alter a creature's perception of reality before it strikes, turning your enemies against each other.
+When a creature you can see within 60 ft makes an attack, you can use your ***reaction*** and spend 2 sorcery points to divert the attack.
 The attacker must make a Wisdom saving throw.

 On a failed save, the attacker must target a creature or object of your choice that is within range of the attack instead of the original target, other than itself.
 On a successful save, you can’t use this feature on the attacker again until 24 hours have passed.

 Creatures that can't be charmed are immune to the effect.

 ### Shadow of Doubt
-At 14th level, you can become a blurred figment in the eyes of others only to reappear elsewhere, making them question if you're even present at all.
+You can become a blurred figment in the eyes of others only to reappear elsewhere, making them question if you're even present at all.
 You can use your ***bonus action*** and spend 1 sorcery point to teleport up to your speed to an unoccupied space you have a clear path to (for example, around a corner or up a steep cliff, but not through a keyhole), flickering between your current plane and Pandemonium for a few brief moments.

 Additionally, your ability to identify the maladies of afflicted creatures improves.
 When you use your Afflicted Affinity feature, you can determine the exact types of effects a creature is influenced by, if any are present.

 #### Crushing Hopelessness
-At 18th level, you can wield Pandemonium's power to show other creatures the absolute futility of their efforts.
-You can use your ***action*** and spend 6 sorcery points to force a creature you can see within 60 feet to make a Wisdom saving throw.
+You can wield Pandemonium's power to show other creatures the absolute futility of their efforts.
+You can use your ***action*** and spend 6 sorcery points to force a creature you can see within 60 ft to make a Wisdom saving throw.
 On a failed save, the creature takes 3d12 psychic damage, gains a level of exhaustion, and is deafened and paralyzed for 1 minute, or until you lose concentration (as if you were casting a concentration spell), as Pandemonium's winds roar in their mind.
 At the end of each of the creature's turns, it takes 3d12 psychic damage and must make another Wisdom saving throw.
 The creature gains a level of exhaustion on a failure, and ends the effect on a success, losing all exhaustion caused by this feature.

 A creature that gains 6 levels of exhaustion while under this effect, or is reduced to 0 hit points by it, doesn't die.
 Instead, the effect ends, the creature loses all exhaustion caused by this feature and it goes insane until cured by *greater restoration*, becoming stable if at 0 hit points.
 While insane, the creature's speed is reduced to 10 feet, it has disadvantage on attack rolls, ability checks and saving throws, it perceives all other creatures as enemies, it can't read, and it speaks only in gibberish.